 I have written about this subject in a legal textbook and have lectured to fellow injury lawyers at the annual seminar hosted by the Texas Trial Lawyers Association in Austin.
-After successfully practicing personal injury law for over 37 years, I know what a case is worth and what an insurance company should pay my clients -- and I fight to get it.
+After successfully practicing personal injury law for almost 40 years, I know what a case is worth and what an insurance company should pay my clients -- and I fight to get it.

 It can be difficult, however, to estimate accurately the value of a claim early in a case.
 One reason is that the extent of your injuries may not be fully realized for months, so the type and cost of your medical care and extent of lost wages and duration of pain is unknown.